Board of Directors Diversity, Equity and Inclusion Statement

 2021 Racial and Ethnic Diversity Data Disclosure

 At the Center for Reproductive Rights, we are committed to recruiting, developing, and retaining a diverse global workforce.
 Ensuring that our organization is diverse, equitable, and inclusive is critical to fulfilling our mission.

-As part of our commitment to driving progress towards these goals, we are releasing 2020 data on the racial and ethnic diversity of our workforce.
-Each year in December, we will publish updates to this report.
+As part of our commitment to driving progress towards these goals, each year the Center publishes data on the racial and ethnic diversity of our workforce.